ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/08-Attachment-Analysis.md

 ---

+# 💡 Analyst Assessment

+The attachment analysis confirmed that the phishing email does not rely on file-based malware delivery.

+No attachments, MIME attachment sections, or executable content were identified during the investigation.
+Instead, the email consists entirely of HTML content designed to persuade recipients to interact with embedded hyperlinks.

+This behavior is consistent with modern **credential harvesting phishing campaigns**, where attackers avoid malicious attachments to reduce detection rates and instead redirect victims to attacker-controlled websites for credential theft.

+---

-# Conclusion
+# ✅ Conclusion

 The investigation confirmed that the phishing email does **not** contain any file attachments or embedded malware payloads.
-The email is composed entirely of an HTML message (`text/html`) and does not include MIME attachment sections such as `Content-Disposition: attachment`.
+The message is composed entirely of an HTML email (`text/html`) and does not include MIME attachment sections such as `Content-Disposition: attachment`.

-Instead of distributing malware through attached files, the threat actor attempts to compromise victims by embedding malicious hyperlinks within the HTML content.
-This behavior is characteristic of a **credential harvesting phishing campaign**, where users are redirected to external websites designed to steal sensitive information rather than execute malicious files.
+Rather than distributing malware through attached files, the threat actor relies on embedded hyperlinks within the HTML content to redirect victims to external infrastructure.
+This approach is characteristic of a **credential harvesting phishing campaign**, where the primary objective is to obtain sensitive information rather than execute malicious code on the victim's system.

 ---

+# ➡️ Next Phase

+Continue to **Phase 09 – IOC Extraction** to identify and document the Indicators of Compromise (IOCs) collected throughout the investigation for use in threat hunting, detection engineering, and incident response.